itsyuxuan/daily-weight/README.md

 # Daily Weight

-This app should help track your daily weight and provide data visualization of data in a week.
+This app helps track your daily weight and visualize data within a week.

 ## Things to do next